How to make soil more acidic – 11 easy ways to amend your soil to keep acid-loving plants happy

 If you like the idea of natural solutions, this easy fix can be used to gently acidify soil around plants.
 Try watering acid-loving plants in pots, containers or raised garden beds with an acidifying liquid feed.
 It's particularly good for rhododendrons and azaleas.

 Vinegar is a liquid form of acetic acid, so adding it to soil naturally lowers the pH and increases its acidity.
 The pH of grocery store white vinegar is 2.4, meaning it's highly acidic.
-You can even get organic white vinegar from Amazon.
+You can even get white vinegar from Amazon.
 Use it in moderation, watering your plants with a mix of 1 cup of vinegar diluted in 1 gallon of water.

 Adding diluted lemon juice once a month to the soil also makes it more acidic.
 It can also help keep neutral soils more friendly for acid-loving plants, including rhododendrons.
 Add two tablespoons of lemon juice to one gallon of water and pour directly onto the soil.
 Be careful as splashing the plant's leaves can burn them.

 Talking of watering plants, it is also better to use rainwater rather than tap water, which tends to be alkaline and can actually raise the pH level of soil over time.
-'Use a rain barrel or other collection method to retain as much rainwater as possible to use on your plants,' says Drew Swainston, gardens content editor for Homes & Gardens
+'Use a rain barrel or other collection method to retain as much rainwater as possible to use on your plants,' says Drew Swainston, gardens content editor for Homes & Gardens.

 'Acid-loving plants can be watered with tap water, but ensure it is only for a short period of time as possible.
 Extended use can lead to their leaves starting to turn yellow.
 The addition of lemon or vinegar to tap water can help to lower the pH of the water.'